Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: R esults

-Increasing the laser power to around 40 $\mu$W leads to the condensation of exciton polaritons, which can be seen in Fig. 2(b).
-The polaritons macroscopically occupy the ground state of the lower branch LP$_4$, with the superlinear increase of the integrated intensity against the pumping flux, the reduction of the linewidth at the threshold, and the continuous blueshift of the energy peaks (Fig.2(c) and Fig.2(d)).
-To check whether the condensation is in the strong coupling regime, we re-plot the data of Fig.2(b) in log scale.
-It shows that the dispersion at larger momenta (much weaker above the threshold) is the same as that below the threshold (Fig. S3 in the SM), evidencing the polariton condensation.
-The polaritons condense firstly at one of the LP branches (LP$_4$), as shown in Fig.2(b).
-The reason is that the detunings of the two lower polaritons (LP$_3$ and LP$_4$) are different, thus the threshold is not the same.
-In real space the polariton condensate is localized at the center of the pump spot with the size of around 5 $\mu$m (see Fig. S4).
-To make sure whether the macroscopic coherence develops or not above the threshold, we built a Michelson interferometer and interfere the real space imaging of the polariton condensate with itself rotated by 180 degrees.
-Clear fringes are observed above the threshold, whereas they are absent below the threshold (see Fig. S5).
-Further increasing the pumping power leads to polariton condensation at two LP branches, as shown in Fig. S6.
+Increasing the pump fluence to around 18.4 $\mu$J/cm$^2$ leads to the condensation of exciton polaritons, which can be seen in Fig. 2(b).
+The polaritons macroscopically occupy the ground state of the lower branch LP4 with a superlinear increase of the integrated intensity against the pumping flux, the reduction of the linewidth at the threshold, and the continuous blueshift of the energy peaks (Fig. 2(c) and Fig. 2(d)).
+To check whether the condensation is in the strong coupling regime, we replot the data in Fig. 2(b) using a log scale (Supplementary Fig. 3(b) in the SI).
+It shows that the dispersion at larger momenta (much weaker above the threshold) is the same as that below the threshold, evidencing the polariton condensation.
+In real space the polariton condensate is localized near the center of the pump spot with the size of around 5 $\mu$m and the position of the localization depends on the inhomogeneity of the perovskites.
+To make sure whether macroscopic coherence develops or not above the threshold, we built a Michelson interferometer and interfered the real space images of the polariton condensate with itself rotated by 180 degrees.
+Clear interference fringes are observed above threshold, whereas they are absent below the threshold (see Supplementary Fig. 5).
+Further increasing the pumping fluence leads to polariton condensation at both LP3 and LP4 branches, as shown in Supplementary Fig. 6.
 The linear polarization of the two polariton condensates with different energies are orthogonal to each other, which is the same as the result below the threshold in Fig. 2(a).